jslegers/emoji-icon-font/readme.md

+# Emoji icon font

-This is an experimental font.
+This is an experimental font with ***650 glyphs***.

 It's pretty much a proof of concept to illustrate the use of standardized UNICODE plains for icon fonts.

 Most icons originate from Icomoon or Flatfont.
 Some originate from Wikimedia or the OpenSans font.
+The idea is to be as feature complete as possible, without losing much visual consistency.

 Icons typically are re-adjusted to be centered on a square grid.

-The philosophy behind the icon font :

-* A focus on icons that are already supported by [standardized UNICODE planes](https://en.wikipedia.org/wiki/Universal_Character_Set_characters) (❤, ☃,❄,★,☂,☭,⎗, ⎘,...)
+The font has a focus on icons that are already supported by [standardized UNICODE planes](https://en.wikipedia.org/wiki/Universal_Character_Set_characters) (❤, ☃,❄,★,☂,☭,⎗, ⎘,...)

-* A combination of icons from various icon sets to be as feature complete as possible, without losing much visual consistency
-* Use of [Icomoon app](https://icomoon.io/app/) to build the icon set
+The [Icomoon app](https://icomoon.io/app/) was used to build the icon set

-This font uses as much of the [standardized UNICODE planes](https://en.wikipedia.org/wiki/Universal_Character_Set_characters) as reasonable to provide future compatibility with other icon fonts that do the same, as well as UNICODE based Emojis (which are becoming increasingly popular).
-The latter is the reason I called this experimental font the "Emoji icon font".

-A proof of concept with ***650 glyphs*** can be found [here](http://jslegers.github.io/emoji-icon-font/).

 ##### Note :